romeerez/orchid-orm/packages/docs/src/guide/orm-relations.md

   }))

   relations = {
-    tags: this.hasAndBelongsToMany(() => TagModel, {
+    tags: this.hasAndBelongsToMany(() => TagTable, {
-      // primaryKey is a column of this model
+      // primaryKey is a column of this table
       primaryKey: 'id',
-      // foreignKey is a column of joinTable to connect with this model
+      // foreignKey is a column of joinTable to connect with this table
       foreignKey: 'postId',
-      // associationPrimaryKey is a primaryKey of a related model
+      // associationPrimaryKey is a primaryKey of a related table
       associationPrimaryKey: 'id',
-      // associationForeignKey is a column of joinTable to connect with related model
+      // associationForeignKey is a column of joinTable to connect with related table
       associationForeignKey: 'tagId',
-      // joinTable is a connection table between this and related models
+      // joinTable is a connection table between this and related tables
       joinTable: 'postTag',
     })
   }
 }

-export type Tag = TagModel['columns']['type']
+export type Tag = TagTable['columns']['type']
-export class TagModel extends Model {
+export class TagTable extends BaseTable {
   table = 'tag'
   columns = this.setColumns((t) => ({
     id: t.serial().primaryKey(),